 - Two-night stay in the delightful city of Mainz

 - Explore some of Germany’s most exciting Christmas Markets

 - Visit Heidelberg – one of Europe’s most enchanting cities

-- Travel on the scenic railway along the Rhine Valley from Mainz to Cologne
+- Enjoy the scenic drive along the Rhine Valley from Mainz to Cologne

-- Enjoy three-night stays in Hamburg, Berlin and Munich
+- Spend three-night stays in Hamburg, Berlin and Munich

 - Visit the amazing Miniatur Wunderland – the world’s largest model railway